IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/README.md

 3. On the collector, go to Setup > Tools and Views > Configure Universal Connector

-4. Click on the "UPLOAD” button and upload downloaded `oracle-instantclient-basic-21.1.0.0.0-1.x86_64.rpm` and then `guardium-oua-uc.zip`.
+4. Click on the "UPLOAD” button and upload the downloaded `oracle-instantclient-basic-21.1.0.0.0-1.x86_64.rpm`.

+6. Then, upload the `guardium-oua-uc.zip` file.
 This step is not necessary for Guardium Data Protection v12.0 and later.

    5. Click on the "+".
 The Connector Configuration dialog opens.